 As many of you already know, this will be one of the biggest and most important smartphones released in 2017.
 Aside from maybe the iPhone 8 or iPhone X. Meaning almost every carrier in the United States and around the globe will carry it.

 Last year all major US carriers offered the Galaxy S7, including small regional operators.
-We can expect it to be available from Verizon Wireless, AT&T, T-Mobile, Sprint, US Cellular, Cricket, MetroPCS, and many others.
+These phones will soon be available from Verizon Wireless, AT&T, T-Mobile, Sprint, US Cellular, Cricket, MetroPCS, and many others.
 Additionally, it will be on almost all main carriers throughout Canada, Europe, South Korea, and elsewhere.
 This will be Samsung’s biggest launch ever.
 Expect almost everyone to have the Galaxy S8 for sale.

 Galaxy S8 Price